-Prevention: Specific Sub-populations with higher risk of HIV exposure
+B. Prevention: Specific Sub-populations with higher risk of HIV exposure

 There are informal prevention interventions for specific sub-populations with higher risk for HIV, such as sex workers, referred to in Palau as "Ladies in the Entertainment Business" which allows for interventions to take place without formally defining them as sex workers, which is illegal in Palau.
 Similarly, partners of sex workers, men who have sex with men (MSM) are not known to exist in Palau, but not formally defined as sub-populations at higher risk for exposure to HIV.
+A UNDP-supported survey of MSMs in 2016 will shed more light on the population.
+Additionally, with the transition of UNDP into the role of Principal Recipient of Global Fund, prevention programs targeting LEBs are underway.
+There are no known injecting drug users

-There are no known injecting drug users (IDU) in Palau.
+(IDU) in Palau.

 Palau still needs to define its groups, and the health sector would benefit from assistance to develop the technical skills on specific research methodology and data analysis.
 At present, there is no available data on specific sub-populations at higher risk for exposure to HIV.
-Future plans with Global Fund resources include targeted surveys to better define special populations including MSM & TGs.

-Sexually Transmitted Infections (STI)
+C. Sexually Transmitted Infections (STI)